chipsalliance/Caliptra/doc/Caliptra.md

 <div style="page-break-after: always"></div>

-# Foreword
+# Introduction

 Caliptra[^1] was originally created as part of the Open Compute Project ([OCP](https://www.opencompute.org/)).
 The major revisions of the Caliptra specifications are published at OCP.
-The evolving source code and documentation for Caliptra live in this repository within the [CHIPS Alliance Project](https://chipsalliance.org/), a Series of LF Projects, LLC.
+The evolving source code and documentation for Caliptra are in this repository within the [CHIPS Alliance Project](https://chipsalliance.org/), a Series of LF Projects, LLC.

+The objective of Caliptra is to define core RoT capabilities that must be implemented in the System on Chip (SoC) or ASIC of any device in a cloud platform.
+The collection of these RoT capabilities is referred to as the ***Silicon RoT Services (Silicon RoT).***

 ## Acknowledgments

-The Caliptra Workgroup acknowledges the following individuals for their contributions to this specification:
+The Caliptra Workgroup acknowledges the following individuals for their contributions to this specification.

-**CONTRIBUTORS:**
+**CONTRIBUTORS**

 * Andrés Lagar-Cavilla (Google)
 * Anjana Parthasarathy (Microsoft)